erichardy/collective.abcmusic/README.txt

 Not yet tested on plone 4.3

-TOTO
+TODO
 ====
-* make a method to manage png image accordingly with the real size the tune (should use eps transformation...) : see score_with_eps git branch (done)
-* add automaticaly a field Q: if it doesn't exist
-  (see score_with_eps git branch) done.
-* add a 'tune_type' field (for collections) automaticaly set if R: field exist done.
-* manage permissions... done. (branch dev)
-* create a public tunes database from which a tune can be add to the owned folder ...perhaps by a specific add form (?)
+* create a public tunes database from which a tune can be added to the owned folder ...perhaps by a specific add form (?)
 * improve the IHM : which kind of menu?
+* manage sets of tunes (in an another module in the future)